Best Mutual Fund Apps 2023

 This includes the following:

 - Commission: Some mutual fund apps charge a commission when you invest.
 If they do, this will be charged when you initially invest in the mutual fund and again when you cash out.
 Commissions are usually flat – meaning they remain the same irrespective of how much you invest.
-Our top-rated trading app – eToro, charges no commissions at all when investing in a fund.

 - Minimum Redemption: Although your chosen mutual fund app might offer a commission-free service – you need to check whether a minimum redemption clause is in place.
 This refers to a flat fee that is charged if you sell your mutual fund investment within a certain time period – say 60 days.